marcinwrochna/sallow/README.md

 # sallow
-A heuristic algorithm for finding treedepth decompositions.
+A heuristic algorithm for finding [treedepth decompositions](https://en.wikipedia.org/wiki/Tree-depth).

 This is a submition for the [PACE 2020](https://pacechallenge.org/2020/td/) challenge.
-Named after [Salix caprea](https://en.wikipedia.org/wiki/Salix_caprea), a willow shrub/tree.
+Sallows (such as ([Salix caprea](https://en.wikipedia.org/wiki/Salix_caprea)) are a kind of willow shrubs/trees.

 ![A sallow tree](https://upload.wikimedia.org/wikipedia/commons/thumb/c/c2/20170421Salix_caprea1.jpg/640px-20170421Salix_caprea1.jpg)